 The pair’s close connection to the dancehalls and their ever more experimental electronic sounds, foreshadowed the rise of ragga, and Sly & Robbie‘s productions provided the blueprint for the eventual rise of ragga and the digital revolution.
 Dunbar’s mechanized beats were so far afield from what others were creating as to be off the map entirely, while Shakespeare’s sinuous bass adds a rich organic feel to the sound.

 Through the 1980s, in addition to championing upcoming talent such as Ini Kamoze, and working on the creation of hits for Jamaican stars like Sugar Minott and Frankie Paul, Sly & Robbie also worked with international artists.
 Examples include Joe Cocker, Bob Dylan and the Rolling Stones.
 In 1989, “Hitbound!
-The Revolutionary Sound of Channel One” by Heartbeat Records featured some the most legendary work by Sly & Robbie, with artists like Horace Andy, Junior Byles, the Mighty Diamonds, the Meditations, and Black Uhuru.
+The Revolutionary Sound of Channel One” by Heartbeat Records featured some the most legendary work by Sly & Robbie, with artists like Horace Andy, Junior Byles, the Mighty Diamonds and the Meditations.

 The 1990s were mostly about DJ Style reggae and dancehall for Sly & Robbie.
 In fact, the new decade opened with DJ Riot, a title that accurately summed up the album’s intent.
 The due oversaw hit singles and albums by Shabba Ranks, Chaka Demus & Pliers, Beenie Man, and Luciano, among others.
 They also worked in the jazz genre with Monty Alexander for the Monty Meets Sly & Robbie album.